joelr/developer.everydayhero.com/content/invitations.md

 sent to.
 We do not tie this email address to the user's Giving Passport in any way, it is only used to deliver the invitation.

+phone
+: _Optional_ **string**.
+The phone number of the person you want to invite to create a supporter page.

 full_name
 : _Optional_ **string**.
 The full name of the person you want to invite to create a supporter page.